 9. How-to tips

 The days of calling a landlord are long over, and some homebuyers may need help with basic tasks like turning off the water, changing a furnace or HVAC filter or tripping the fuse breaker.
 YouTube to the rescue!
 We’ve created this handy playlist you can share with young or first-time buyers who may need a little help in the home maintenance area.
+If you’re gifting this playlist to a true novice, you might also consider giving them a basic toolkit.

 Need help buying a new home?